LanderVT/glacier-extinction/README.md

 ## Results

 When running the main script, the output data — including the peak extinction year per RGI region, extinction year for each glacier, and the number of remaining glaciers per region — are automatically saved as .mat files.
-For broader accessibility, all results have also been converted to .nc (NetCDF) format and are available at (https://doi.org/10.5281/zenodo.17371641).
+For broader accessibility, all results have also been converted to .csv format and are available at (https://doi.org/10.5281/zenodo.17371641).